 While at Southwestern, Krause was also the co-defensive coordinator in 2013 and 2014 and ranked 17th in the nation in pass defense in 2014.
 Krause produced a first team All-American free safety in the 2013 season.
 Off the field, Krause served on Southwestern's Athletic/Academic Council and was the football academic coordinator.

-Sean Davidson is in his second season as an assistant coach with the Charger football program and will coach the wide receivers.
+Sean Davidson is in his third season as an assistant coach with the Charger football program and coaches the wide receivers.
 Davidson served as the offensive coordinator and quarterback coach at Cornerstone Charter Academy in Orlando, Florida in 2013.
 He brings quarterback experience to BCU as he played the position from 2007-09 at Methodist University.

-Julian Lee is in his second season as an assistant coach on the Briar Cliff coaching staff.
-Lee will be responsible for coaching the linebackers in 2015.
+Julian Lee is in his third season as an assistant coach on the Briar Cliff coaching staff.
+Lee was responsible for coaching the linebackers in 2015.

-Sean Kelly is in his second year as an assistant coach with the Briar Cliff football program.
-This season, Kelly will oversee the Chargers' defensive line.
+Sean Kelly is in his third year as an assistant coach with the Briar Cliff football program.
+Last season, Kelly oversaw the Chargers' defensive line.

-Eddie Ficklin is in his second year as an assistant coach for the Briar Cliff football team.
-Ficklin coached the defensive backs last season and will be responsible for teaching the defensive backs again in 2015.
+Eddie Ficklin is in his third year as an assistant coach for the Briar Cliff football team.
+Ficklin coached the defensive backs last past two seasons for the Chargers.

 Ficklin played cornerback for the Chargers in 2012 and 2013, appearing in 19 games between the two seasons.
 He finished his Charger career with 93 tackles, eight pass breakups and two interceptions.
 Ficklin's best year was his senior season with 54 tackles, seven pass breakups and two interceptions, returning one for a TD.

-Alex Berg is in his third season as a student assistant coach with the Briar Cliff football team.
-Berg will serve as the running backs coach in 2015.
+Alex Berg is in his fourth season as an assistant coach with the Briar Cliff football team.
+Berg served as the running backs coach in 2015.

-The 2015 season will be Kenny Hanes' first season as a student assistant coach with the Charger football program and will be hte outside linebackers coach.
+The 2015 season was Kenny Hanes' first season as a student assistant coach with the Charger football program and was the outside linebackers coach.
 Hanes joins the staff a year after suiting up for the Cliff when he was a first team all-conference selection in 2014.
 Hanes started all 11 games for BCU at safety in 2014 and led the team in tackles with 118 to go with 4.5 tackles-for-loss, four interceptions and two fumble recoveries.
 Hanes finished his Charger career with 205 tackles, eight pass breakups and six interceptions.

-Giles LaBelle is in his third season as the film coordinator for the Briar Cliff football team.
+Giles LaBelle is in his fourth season as the film coordinator for the Briar Cliff football team.